How Many Baby Bottles Will I Need?

 Bottles Needed for First Few Months

-During the first month, your child will more than likely eat six to eight times per day, around two to four ounces at a feeding.
+During the first month, your child will more than likely eat six to eight times per day, around two to five ounces at a feeding.

-This will mean you need four to six four-ounce bottles per day for formula fed babies while you may be fine with just one or two for breastfed infants.
+This will mean you need four to six five-ounce bottles per day for formula fed babies while you may be fine with just one or two for breastfed infants.

 During the second month, the child will eat five to six times per day and consume around five to six ounces.